Variational Quantum Algorithms for Semidefinite Programming: Numerical Simulations

+We use the Strong Entangling Layers template of Pennylane as our variational ansatz, where each layer consists of $O(\text{poly}(n))$ single-qubit rotations and entangling gates.
+We then repeat this layer $O(\text{poly}(n))$ number of times, where $n$ is the number of qubits.
+Therefore, the overall gate complexity is $O(\text{poly}(n))$.

-We report the results and their associated analyses on how well our algorithms perform on the QASM noisy simulator, by assessing how far our methods converge from the actual optimal points.
-We also report the time complexity (number of iterations in for- or while-loop) of our algorithms, i.e., how fast our algorithms converge to the actual optimal point.
+In order to assess the convergence of our methods to a globally optimal point, we initialize the quantum circuit parameter such that it lies in the convex region of that globally optimal point.
+We then report the results and their associated analyses on how well our algorithms perform on the QASM noisy simulator and compare the results with a noiseless simulator.
+We also report the time complexity (number of iterations of the for-loops) of our algorithms, i.e., how fast our algorithms converge to an actual globally optimal point.

-First, for the sake of completeness, we define a cut of a given graph.
+First, for the sake of completeness, we recall the definition of a cut and a MaxCut of a given graph.

-\begin{definition}[Cut and MaxCut] A cut is a bi-partition $W$ of the vertex set $V$ of a graph $G = (V, E)$.
+\begin{definition}[Cut and MaxCut] A cut is a bi-partition $W$ of the vertex set $V$ of a graph $G = (V, E)$, where $|V| = N$.
 An edge $(i, j)\in E$ is part of the cut set if its vertices $i$ and $j$ lie in separate partitions.
 A MaxCut is the largest cut possible of a graph G. \end{definition}

-The problem of finding the MaxCut of a graph can be formulated as a Quadratic Integer Program (QIP)~\cite{MP90}:
+The problem of finding a MaxCut of a graph can be formulated as a Quadratic Integer Program (QIP)~\cite{MP90}:

-Here OPT is the optimal cut size (i.e., the number of the edges in the MaxCut).
+Here, the optimal value of the above optimization is the optimal cut size (i.e., the number of the edges in the MaxCut).
 This quadratic integer program is in general computationally intractable~\cite{PY91}.
 However, there exist LP and SDP relaxations for the above program~\cite{GW95}.

 The above mentioned LP formulation is not good enough as it is a 1/2-approximation to the original problem.
-Naturally, we can extend this to an SDP formulation in which an algorithm proposed by Goemans and Williamson gives a 0.879-approximation to the original QIP \cite{GW95}:
+It is well known that this can be extended to an SDP formulation in which an algorithm proposed in \cite{GW95} gives a 0.879-approximation of the original QIP in~\eqref{eq:maxcutqip}: